Research, Education and Family support for WAS families worldwide

 Carriers reported the following health burdens:

-Autoimmunity — ~24% had at least one autoimmune condition.
-The most common disorders were autoimmune thyroiditis (Hashimoto), rheumatoid arthritis, immune thrombocytopenia (ITP), and psoriasis.
+Autoimmunity/Immune Dysregulation: 24% had at least one autoimmune condition.
+The most common disorders were autoimmune thyroiditis (Hashimoto), rheumatoid arthritis, immune thrombocytopenia (ITP), and psoriasis. a small proprotion of carriers reported decreased immunoglobulins, and poor response to vaccines.

 The survey suggests that female WAS carriers can experience significant clinical symptoms, such as bleeding tendencies, eczema, infections, and autoimmune disease — more than previously recognized, and impacts the quality of life.
 It also highlights important psychosocial burden in carriers, impacting quality of life.